 Fortunately, there is a lot a leader or a manager can do to select the right people and create the right environment for growth.
 The secret here is knowing the unique traits of a high-performance team and using that knowledge to your advantage when building a successful team.
 After going through all the case studies and research articles I ended up with 9 traits that separate the high-performers from low-performers.
 Know what they are and implement that knowledge by putting together a High Performing Team yourself.

 To spot a strong team you simply have to look for the team everybody wants to be on.
 For example, Google recruits on the basis of having passion, intelligence and a “learning animal mindset”.
 The insight here is to look for potential stars who are looking for challenges and a place where they can demonstrate their skills.

 2. Healthy Heated Debates

-The difference between HPT and LPT is that a heated debate doesn't cause HPTs to fragment.
+The difference between HPT and LPT is that a heated debate doesn’t cause HPTs to fragment.
 Instead of becoming more isolated during tough times, these teams actually gain strength and develop cohesion.
-According to Gallup, HPTs contributed more equally to team's discussions, rather than letting 1 or 2 people dominate the group.
-As a team leader you should make sure that everybody talks in equal measure and keep their contributions short.
+According to Gallup, HPTs contributed more equally to the team’s discussions, rather than letting 1 or 2 people dominate the group.
+As a team leader, you should make sure that everybody talks in equal measure and keep their contributions short.
 Team members should face one another keeping conversations and gestures energetic.

 Diversity unlocks innovation and drives market growth.
 Most engaged teams welcome diversity of age, gender, and race, while disengaged teams may do the opposite.
 Apple has made diversity a priority by hiring 65% more women, 50% more Black and 66% more Hispanic employees.
-In the process of putting together your team make sure you have people with different backgrounds, gender and strengths.
+In the process of putting together your team make sure you have people with different backgrounds, gender, and strengths.

 4. Mind Reading